billthefarmer/whatever-o-meter/README.md

   buttons are a standard Facebook plugin and will not use information from the fields above.
 * **colors** Alternative spelling for them as can't spell.
-* **colours** The colours you would like to appear in the dial segments and warning lights.
-Optional, should be a comma delimited list of five colours. any colour format in the CSS standard should
+* **colours** The colours you would like to appear in the dial and buttons.
+Optional, should be a comma delimited list of five colours.
+The colours are the dial background colour, ticks, digits, pointer, buttons, any colour format in the CSS standard should work:
-  work: #abc, #abcdef, goldenrod, rgb(r,g,b).
-Defaults to firebrick, darkorange, goldenrod, gold, yellowgreen.
+  #abc, #abcdef, goldenrod, rgb(r,g,b).
+Defaults to palegoldenrod,
+  black, black, black, palegoldenrod.
 * **debug** Causes the plugin to show the values of the custom fields below the whatever-o-meter for debugging if defined.